-The Regulatory Reform (Fire Safety) Order 2005 places an obligation on a responsible person for a premises to carry out a risk assessment and subsequently ensure that any protective and preventative measures identified are taken.
-The aim of this is to lower the risk from fire within a premises in order to ensure the safety of any relevant persons.
+The Regulatory Reform (Fire Safety) Order 2005 places an obligation on a responsible person for premises to carry out a risk assessment and subsequently ensure that any protective and preventative measures identified are taken.
+The aim of this is to lower the risk from fire within premises to ensure the safety of any relevant persons.
 This legislation applies inside and outside of the workplace.
 It applies to any place where a relevant person could be expected to visit.
 A relevant person being any person who is legally on any premises, other than a single private dwelling.